Sandalwood Fire: Containment grows after 2 dead, 76 structures destroyed in blaze sparked by burning trash

 Investigators are still working to determine if any criminal charges will be filed in connection with the fire.

-Evacuation orders remained in place for the Villa Calimesa Mobile Home Park as of Saturday evening.
+Evacuation orders remained in place for the Villa Calimesa Mobile Home Park as of Monday morning.

 VIDEO: Man loses home in Sandalwood Fire on eve of his birthday